Joot: Plot

 From a small rural village, Eashwaran goes to the bigger city of Chennai with his father, seeking medicine to treat an illness.
-While in town, they live at the home of Eashwaran's brother, who is caught up in a dangerous web of corruption involving a thug Aditya.
+While in town, they live at the home of Eashwaran's brother, who is caught up in a dangerous web of corruption involving a thug called Aditya.
 As Aditya continues to head dirty deals with local officials, Eashwaran is in over his head and may need his brother's help.